isabella232/dynamic-media-classic.en-1/help/fonts.md

 In some cases, the Scene7 Publishing System requires you to upload a font file to enter or render text in a particular font.
 For example, to use a particular font for text on a template layer, upload the font file.
 To display eCatalog Viewer page numbers in a particular font, upload the font file.

-Scene7 supports these font types:
+Dynamic Media Classic supports these font types:

 * All TrueType fonts
 * PostScript® fonts